 - Post, track, analyze, repeat - this is the main tactic for retail shop online marketing.

-- Collaborate with local businesses, care about your customers, talk to them via blogs - these are just 3 out of 8 ideas that we have for you.
+- Internet marketing ideas you could use include collaborating with local businesses, talking to your customers via blogs and being active with covering major events/holidays - these are just 3 out of 8 ideas that we have for you.

 Online promotion is a crucial aspect of increasing sales.
-If you own a retail shop and what to know how you can market it online then you're on the right path.
-I'm sharing with you 8 ideas that will positively impact your online reputation.
+If you own a retail shop and want to know how you can market it online then you're on the right path.

 1. Relevant Product Advertisements